LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTable_ObjIDs_GetGroupedList.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2020-09-08  Lc         resolve number of objids in batch 2020-04-08  LC         Resolve issue with #objidlist not exist 2019-08-30  JC         Added documentation
+2020-12-11  LC         fix bug related to number of objids in list 2020-09-08  Lc         resolve number of objids in batch 2020-04-08  LC         Resolve issue with #objidlist not exist 2019-08-30  JC         Added documentation